Bartoszkie/Try-Codnet---recruitment-/README.md

   - Styling is prepared thanks to 2 dependencies:
     - First: styled-components (JS in CSS)
     - Second: Sass preprocessor
+  - Elements were placed using CSS Grid and Flexbox techniques (basic RWD applied)
   - Reusable global variables of theme module
   - React Hooks insead of traditional class-based components
   - tests: Jest and Enzyme